Student Loan vs Invest Calculator

 What this calculator does

 An investor with a fixed amount of monthly cash flow available — say a recent raise, a side income, or freed-up rent — can deploy it toward an existing student loan or into an investment account.
-This calculator runs both paths against the same monthly figure over the same horizon and shows the projected difference.
-The output expresses how much more (or less) wealth the investing path produces in nominal terms relative to the interest-saved path.
+This calculator runs both paths against the same monthly figure over the same horizon, both end debt-free, and shows the projected gap between their terminal portfolios.
+The output expresses how much more (or less) wealth investing the extra steadily produces versus clearing the loan early and then investing the freed-up payment.

 How the comparison is set up